welbornprod/glader/README.md

                      You still have to use the 'Save' button to apply changes.
     -h,--help      : Show this help message.
-    -l,--lib       : Generate a usuable Gtk.Window class only, not a script.
+    -l,--lib       : Generate a usable Gtk.Window class only, not a script.
     -v,--version   : Show version.
 ```